OpeningDesign/FreeMVD_WorkFlow/BIM Specifications.md

 Test folder: [wall_with_name_and_description](Specifications test files/wall_with_name_and_description)

+**To do:**

+* Check where name and description are stored in Revit, maybe that could be accessed by dynamo or something.
+See if Revit doesn't provide any alternative (different ways to "label" objects)

 ### 02. All objects should be grouped in meaningful ways

 Grouping objects using [IfcGroups](http://www.buildingsmart-tech.org/ifc/IFC4x1/html/schema/ifckernel/lexical/ifcgroup.htm) allows a human being to clearly recognize objects as being part of a same area, funcion or category.
 Groups can be nested inside other groups.
 A same object cannot be part of several groups.